-Please submit your application via the University of Melbourne's Careers page
+Please submit your application via the University of Melbourne's Careers page.

-The Faculty of Arts is committed to equity, diversity and inclusion and strongly encourages people with diverse experiences to apply.
-This includes First Nations people, culturally and linguistically diverse people, Deaf and hard of hearing people, people with a disability, LGBTIQ+, and neurodiverse people.
-If you have any accessibility requirements for the application or interview, please contact us.
-We are dedicated to ensuring barrier free and inclusive practices to recruit the most talented candidates.
-A position description is available in alternate formats if required, including USB, Large Print and Plain English.
+The Faculty of Arts is committed to equity and inclusion and promotes a workplace that actively seeks to include, welcome and value unique contributions of all people.
+We strongly encourage applications from Aboriginal and Torres Strait Islanders, culturally and linguistically diverse people and deaf, disabled, LGBTIQ+ and neurodiverse people.
+If you require assistance with your application, please contact us.
+A position description is available in alternate formats if required, including Braille, USB, Large Print and Plain English.